Nefere256/mfc-tagger-plus/README.md

 1. Install one of userscript managers available for your browser ([link](https://greasyfork.org/pl/help/installing-user-scripts)).

-2. Install the userscript from [Greasyfork](https://greasyfork.org/pl/scripts/468744-mfc-tag-counter) where the userscript is hosted.
+2. Install the userscript from [Greasy Fork](https://greasyfork.org/pl/scripts/468744-mfc-tag-counter) where the userscript is hosted.
 No account required.

 ### Browser extension